 Step 6- Add The Topping And Cook

 Preheat oven to 350 degrees.
 Uncover baking dish and add topping mixture, spreading evenly.
-Recover baking dish and place in oven for 45 minutes to an hour.
+Recover baking dish and place in the oven for 60 minutes to 90 minutes.
 Longer it cooks the more “firm” it becomes.
 It is your preference.
 Serve warm.
 It is great heated up as a leftover too!

 Enjoy your holiday baking and family gatherings!
 We will worry about healthy in January.